leoribeiro/struc2vec/README.md

 Please send any questions you might have about the code and/or the algorithm to <leo@land.ufrj.br>.

-*Note:* This is only a reference implementation of the *struc2vec* algorithm.
+*Note:* This is only a reference implementation of the framework *struc2vec*.